casangi/casadocs/markdown/imaging/synthesis-imaging/masks-for-deconvolution.md

 However they are created, the masks are all converted (as necessary) and stored as CASA images consisting of the pixel values of 1 and 0.
 When mask files are read in and have undefined values, these values are treated as 1s by CASA.
 Mixed types of masks can be specified in the **tclean** task.

 <div class="alert alert-info">
-In CASA, the term, \'mask\' for an image is used in two different contexts.
+In CASA, the term, 'mask' for an image is used in two different contexts.
 One is used for CASA images/image analysis is a T/F mask (pixel mask), which can be embedded in the parent CASA image.
-The \'mask\' used in imaging normally refers to a 1/0 image, which is directly used to define deconvolution region(s) (or set a \'clean mask\') in the **tclean** task.
+The 'mask' used in imaging normally refers to a 1/0 image, which is directly used to define deconvolution region(s) (or set a 'clean mask') in the **tclean** task.
 </div>

 # Automasking